wb-droid/cortx/doc/integrations/cortx-ftp/README.md

     echo "test_ftp" > test_file
     aws --endpoint "https://192.168.1.111:443" --no-verify-ssl s3 cp ./test_file s3://testbucket/

-Step 2: Use ftp client on another machine (e.g Windows has default ftp client available) to connect to ftp server (use your own ftp server ip).
+Step 2: Use ftp client on another machine (e.g. Windows has default ftp client available) to connect to ftp server (use your own ftp server ip).
 Login with Name: ftp and Password is empty.
 List and get the test_file.

     c:\tmp>ftp 172.27.117.60
     Connected to 172.27.117.60.